-The NSSO is one of the oldest orchestras in the world, founded in 1904 by the 25 year old John Cope and his mentor Madame Marie Reymond.
-This blog has been created to supplement the well-regarded history of the orchestra, written by Kathy Niblett in 2004, in celebration of the orchestra's centenary.
+The NSSO is one of the oldest orchestras in the world.
+It was founded in 1904 by the 25 year old John Cope and his mentor Madame Marie Reymond and gave its first concert in the Old Town Hall, Burslem.
+This site supplements the well-regarded history of the orchestra, written by Kathy Niblett in 2004, in celebration of the orchestra's centenary.

 The North Staffordshire Symphony Orchestra began its life in humble surroundings in Burslem, Stoke-on-Trent